MI-AFP/tutorials/tutorials/01_fp-env.md

 2 / 3 :: Fractional a => a
 ```

-The double semicolon `::` means "is of type" and you can use it for explicitly stating type of your expressions.
-But this is not type casting as you might know, you must conform the restriction, in this case `Fractional a` (typeclasses will be covered deeply in next lessons).
+The double semicolon `::` means "is of type" and you can use it for explicitly stating the type of your expressions.
+But this is not typecasting as you might know, you must conform the restriction, in this case, `Fractional a` (typeclasses will be covered deeply in next lessons).

 ```
 Prelude> (2 / 3) :: Double